ibalampanis/sustainable-living/guide.md

 ### Use a cup while brushing your teeth

 - According to <b>glencanyon.org</b> , not using a cup while brushing your teeth can result in spending extra 2-3 gallons of water every day.
-Make sure to have a cup while while brushing your teeth, and fill it with as much water as you will need. <sup>5</sup>
+Make sure to have a cup while brushing your teeth, and fill it with as much water as you will need. <sup>5</sup>

 <h1 align="center">
         <img height="200"  width="200" src="media/toothbrush.png" alt="">